 “All I’m saying is that you’ve helped me before, if I’m caught, it won’t take long for them to make the connection.”

-“Hey, I had nothing to do with your previous dirt.
-You were supposed to scare that couple I brought to you, not kill them.”
+“Hey, I had nothing to do with any of your previous dirt.
+You were supposed to only scare that couple I brought to you, not kill them.”

 “They were horrible human beings.
 They crushed an innocent homeless woman’s skull.
-They deserved what they got, but in the eyes of the law, we would equally culpable.”
+They deserved to die.
+I’m glad you remember that incident because, in the eyes of the law, we’re equally culpable.”

 “There’s no proof I was involved.”